-Fair value reserve - comprises of gains and losses relating to available for sale financial assets.
+Fair value reserve - comprises of gains and losses relating to investments at fair value through other comprehensive income.

-Foreign currency translation reserve - comprises foreign currency translation differences arising from the translation of financial statements of the company's foreign associates into Kuwait Dinars.
+Foreign currency translation reserve - comprises foreign currency translation differences arising from the translation of financial statements of the Company's foreign associates into Kuwait Dinars.

-Retained earnings/(accumulated losses) include all current and prior period retained profits and losses.
-All transactions with owners of the company are recorded separately within equity.
+Retained earnings include all current and prior period retained profits and losses.
+All transactions with owners of the Company are recorded separately within equity.